 Have One of These 5 Health Conditions?
 See a Massage Therapist.

-Published on December 6, 2017 by Staff Writer
+Published on December 6, 2017 by arothstein

 Massages aren’t just for those seeking an escape from the day-to-day demands of life.
 While the health benefits of bodywork have been known to many for some time, more recently massage therapy has become a respected and relied-upon remedy in the traditional medical community.
 Today, it’s not uncommon to see massage therapists working alongside doctors, nurses, and other providers as part of a patient’s treatment plan.